Evan-Meade/atmospheric-quality-analysis/README.md

 In the corn crop analysis, Evan engineered a scalar metric to describe all five quality categories at once.
 This metric was plotted over time for each state, showing which states under- or over-performed over time (relative to the national average).

-In the comparative analysis, this engineered metric was plotted against different trace gas concentrations to look for a correlation.
+In the comparative analysis, Evan plotted this engineered metric against different trace gas concentrations to look for a correlation.

 ## Conclusions